agustinlzn/agustinlzn/README.md

 **Software Engineer** & **Full-Stack Dev.**

-4+ years of experience as a Software Developer specialized in building, testing, and maintaining scalable web applications.
+4+ years of experience as a Software Developer specialized in building, testing, and maintaining scalable software.

 ---